roktiw/gamstack/README.md

 *Minimum code, maximum outcomes.*
 *WHAM!
 BAM!
 And you have a static page man!*

-GAMstack is the natural and inevitable spritual successor to legacy software stacks such as:
+GAMstack is the natural and inevitable spiritual successor to legacy software stacks such as:

 - **JAMstack** (JavaScript, APIs, and Markup) – because JavaScript is bloated and Markdown was doing just fine.
 - **MACH** (Microservices, API-first, Cloud-native, and Headless) – because microservices are just meetings in disguise.